Last updated

 This could involve sending a personalized proposal, scheduling an one-on-one meeting or offering a trial service.
 Use this as a chance to address any objections and highlight the value and ROI your agency can provide.

-If you're finding it tough to keep up with who you still have on that to-do list to follow up with, folk can help.
+If you're finding it tough to keep up with who you still have on that to-do list to follow up with, folk CRM is the ideal solution for agencies with 20-50 people, providing the perfect balance of advanced features and ease of use.

 7. Monitor analytics